Broadcom offers to scrap exclusivity deals to end EU antitrust probe

 Broadcom defended itself at a closed door hearing in August last year where participants included Intel, MediaTek, Quantenna, a unit of ON Semiconductor and Humax.

-Reporting by Foo Yun Chee; editing by Jason Neely and Louise Heavens
+Reporting by Foo Yun Chee; editing by Jason Neely, Louise Heavens, Kirsten Donovan